flexmonster/pivot-vue/README.md

 ## Usage

-For details on usage, refer to the [Flexmonster integration with Vue](https://www.flexmonster.com/doc/integration-with-vue-2/?r=rm_vue) tutorial.
+For details on usage, refer to the [Flexmonster integration with Vue 2](https://www.flexmonster.com/doc/integration-with-vue-2/?r=rm_vue) tutorial.
+To integrate Flexmonster into a Vue 3 project, see [integration with Vue 2](https://www.flexmonster.com/doc/integration-with-vue-3/?r=rm_vue).